Skip to main content

 EcoeFISHent – demonstrates a replicable systemic and sustainable cluster for the implementation of systemic solutions through multilevel circular value chains (CVCs) for eco-efficient valorisation of fishing and fish industries’ side streams (FFS)

 The EcoeFISHent project will develop innovative biomass pre-treatment and extraction technologies.
-Its aim is to enable the sustainable and efficient exploitation of fish-processing side streams by obtaining bioactive and gelatine goods for high value-added food supplements and skin care products, as well as for biodegradable and compostable barrier layers for food packaging.
+Its aim is to enable sustainable and efficient exploitation of fish processing side streams by obtaining bio-actives and galantine for high value-added food supplements and skin care products, as well as biodegradable and compostable barrier layers for food packaging.
+Moreover, other fishing industry side streams will be converted into soil fertilisers, oil for biodiesel and chitin for cosmetic applications.
+Even old fishing nets will find new life through their conversion into polymer-based automotive components and packaging for cosmetic products.
+The project’s overall aim is to demonstrate a replicable systemic and sustainable cluster for territorial deployment of a climate-neutral circular economy.

 Topic ID: LC-GD-3-2-2020: Demonstration of systemic solutions for the territorial deployment of the circular economy (CE).